 The Financial Technology Law Review: Germany

-Since the publication of the second edition of The Financial Technology Law Review in 2019, the German fintech market has matured.
-It seems that a consolidation phase has been reached where the fintech market's influence on the financial sector is of rather evolutionary nature.2 Although a 'winner-takes-all' phenomenon was recently observed in the fintech industry (attributed to increased competition and high acquisition costs), fintechs are expected to benefit from new business opportunities, especially in the field of artificial intelligence, big data and distributed ledger technology.3 It might also be perceived as an indication of a matured market that fintech companies have increasingly been integrated by banks and financial institutions into their value chains.4
+As a matter of general tendency, the fintech market in Germany has already become relatively consolidated and mature and its influence on the financial sector has been rather revolutionary in nature.2 Although a 'winner-takes-all' phenomenon has been observed (attributed to increased competition and high acquisition costs), fintechs are still expected to benefit from new business opportunities, especially in the field of artificial intelligence, big data and distributed ledger technology.3 It might also be perceived as an indication of a matured market that fintech companies have increasingly been integrated by banks and financial institutions into their value chains.4

-Generally, German legislator and BaFin apply the technology-neutral principle of 'same business, same risk, same regulation'.10 This includes that neither the legislator nor BaFin has promulgated rules that privilege fintech companies compared to traditional players in the financial sector.
+Generally, the German legislator and BaFin apply the technology-neutral principle of 'same business, same risk, same regulation'.11 This includes that neither the legislator nor BaFin has promulgated rules that privilege fintech companies compared to traditional players in the financial sector.
 Therefore, a 'sandbox' model that establishes an innovation space where fintech companies may test business models without tight regulation as established in the United Kingdom and in Switzerland has not been introduced in Germany yet.

 Hence, BaFin attempts to find a balance between supervisory concerns and the start-up culture that often exists in fintech companies.
 As part of its efforts in this regard, BaFin provides fintech companies with information concerning supervisory issues on their website.

 There is no special public funding instrument for fintech companies, but the German Ministry of Economics has set up the programme 'INVEST' to help start-ups raise venture capital.
-If business angels purchase shares of newly founded innovative companies and hold them for more than three years, 20 per cent of their original investment will be reimbursed by the state up to a limit of €100,000.11 To qualify for the programme, investors have to spend at least €10,000.
+If business angels purchase shares of newly founded innovative companies and hold them for more than three years, 20 per cent of their original investment will be reimbursed by the state up to a limit of €100,000.12 To qualify for the programme, investors have to spend at least €10,000.
 Invested capital must not result from a third-party loan to the investor.
 Furthermore, the business angel has to participate in the new company's gains and losses.
 Investors must be natural persons living in the European Economic Area or must use special investment companies registered in Germany (e.g., the limited liability company, GmbH).

 i Licensing and marketing

 The general rules apply to licensing and marketing of fintech companies in Germany.
-Since there is no specific fintech licence available in Germany, the regulation of fintech companies depends ultimately on the business they carry out.
+Because there is no specific fintech licence available in Germany, the regulation of fintech companies depends ultimately on the business they carry out.
 This again results from the technology-neutral 'same business, same risk, same rules' approach.
 The entire array of licences and marketing restrictions may therefore become relevant for fintech business models.

 In particular, the following types of licences have to be taken into account:

-- licence pursuant to Section 32 (1) Banking Act (KWG) for providing banking businesses within the meaning of Section 1(1)(2) KWG or financial services within the meaning of Section 1(1a)(2) KWG (including, since 1 January 2020, the crypto custody business within the meaning of Section 1(1a)(2) No. 6 KWG, which is of particular relevance for fintech companies);
+- licence pursuant to Section 32 (1) Banking Act (KWG) for providing banking businesses within the meaning of Section 1(1) sent.
+2 KWG or financial services within the meaning of Section 1(1a) sent.
+2 KWG (including, since 1 January 2020, the crypto custody business within the meaning of Section 1(1a) sent.
+2 No. 6 KWG, which is of particular relevance for fintech companies);

 - licence pursuant to Section 20(1) Capital Investment Code (KAGB) or, less burdensome, the mere registration pursuant to Section 44(1) KAGB for offering collective asset/funds management;